Kapparis

-Kapparis (Greek: Κάπαρης) is a village in the Famagusta District of Cyprus, close to the east coast.
-Although it is administered as part of Paralimni, it actually lies between Paralimni and Protaras.

-Kapparis is a relatively new location in the tourism industry, offering a quieter alternative to nearby Ayia Napa and Protaras, and has undergone heavy construction work to implement the appropriate infrastructure.
-It is home to three beaches alongside numerous shops, bars, and restaurants; some of these establishments are British-owned and cater to the sizable number of British immigrants who reside in the village, as well as attracting British tourists staying in Ayia Napa and Protaras.
-There are some air raid shelters in the area that were built during the Turkish invasion of Cyprus in 1974.
+Kapparis (Greek: Κάπαρης) is a village located between Paralimni and Protaras in the Famagusta District of Cyprus.
+It is a relatively new tourist location, offering a quieter alternative to nearby Ayia Napa and Protaras.
+It has three beaches and numerous shops, bars, and restaurants; some of these establishments are British-owned and cater to the sizable number of British immigrants in the village, as well as attracting British tourists staying in Ayia Napa and Protaras.
+There are some air raid shelters in the area that were built during the 1974 Turkish invasion of Cyprus.